hayatbiralem/reboot-core/README.md

 ## Change Admin Icons

-If you want to use your custom icons or [official wordpress dashicons](https://developer.wordpress.org/resource/dashicons/) as agency admin menu icon you can override it from your child theme's config file with this:
+If you want to use your custom icon or an [official wordpress dashicons](https://developer.wordpress.org/resource/dashicons/) icon as agency admin menu icon you can override it from your child theme's config file with this:

 ```php
 <?php